What is a Parish Council?

 Deborah Thomas, Corner House; email email@example.com

-The Council has a set of rules called Standing Orders by which the Council, its elected Members and its Officers conduct their activities.
+Day-to-day, the Council is subject to standards and policies that govern its procedures.
+It has a set of rules called Standing Orders by which the Council, its elected Members and its Officers (currently just the Clerk) conduct their activities.

-To be kept in touch with parish council business and other items that the parish council is requested to diseminate please email the Chairman requesting that your email address be added to the Parish Email Distribution List.
-Your can request that your email address be removed at any time.
+To be kept in touch with parish council business and receive items that the council is asked to push out to you, please email the Clerk requesting that your email address be added to the Parish Email Distribution List (the PEDL).
+The PEDL system is more useful the more people subscribe to it, but you can request that your email address be removed at any time.
+The operation of the PEDL will soon be reviewed (September 2023).